Falven/Open-Data-Analysis/docs/5_configuring_a_jupyter_hub.md

 # Configuring a JupyterHub

-**TL;DR:** This final page details the process of setting up a JupyterHub, including creating a configuration file, building the necessary Azure infrastructure, and deploying the Hub on Kubernetes.
+**TL;DR:** This page details the process of setting up a JupyterHub, including creating a configuration file, building the necessary Azure infrastructure, and deploying the Hub on Kubernetes.
 It also discusses running examples that interact with the JupyterHub API, demonstrating the project's full capabilities.

 ## 5.1 Configuration

+Jupyter has [great documentation on configuring a Jupyter hub](https://z2jh.jupyter.org/en/latest/jupyterhub/customizing/user-environment.html), regardless I will outline a more summarized version of the steps I took in this document for your benefit.

 The first step to creating our hub is to create a configuration file that defines some of our customizations for the hub.
 See the `config.yaml` file in the root of the project for an example.